databrary/design/curation/messinger-ingestcall.md

 For example:
 "Six-month-old infants and their parents were video-recorded in the Face-to-Face/Still-Face (FFSF) procedure (Adamson & Frick, 2003).
 Infants sat in a carseat and their parents sat across from them.
 Parents and infants engaged in 3 minutes of natural positive interaction, then 2 minutes of "Still-Face" in which parents did not respond to infants, and then 3 minutes of renewed natural positive interaction."

+3. Camera view of parents?
+We can also store/upload these even if they can't be shared.

+4. Rename conditions to something accessible to other users?
+(Currently: "Face-to-face", "Stillf ace", "Reunion" -- seem as transparent as anything we have, no?)

+5. Other contributors, investigators?

+6. Any other data or additional files that goes with this dataset or associated studies?
+(E.g. Automated facial image analysis or joystick data?).

+7. Photo (or still-frame) for study profile photo

+8. Any excerpts (photos or videos)?
+And publicly accessible or only to authorized users?

-3. Study sample?
+9. Study sample?
 6 participants in Databrary, 12 mentioned in papers
 - Are there more participants that can't be shared?
 We can still upload/store them.

-4. Camera view of parents?
-We can also store/upload these even if they can't be shared.

-5. Rename conditions to something accessible to other users?
-(Currently: "Face-to-face", "Still face", "Reunion" -- seem as transparent as anything we have, no?)

-6. Other contributors, investigators?

-7. Any other data or additional files that goes with this dataset or associated studies?
-(E.g. Automated facial image analysis or joystick data?).

-8. Photo (or still-frame) for study profile photo

-9. Any excerpts (photos or videos)?
-And publicly accessible or only to authorized users?

 10. Just out of curiosity, why did he only send the 6 kids?
 (Same as #3?)